home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 |       `data`       |    Field labels    | Keep succinct and consistent with other integrations whenever appropriate for the best user experience.                                      |
 | `data_description` | Field descriptions | Optional explanatory text to show below the field.                                                                                           |

+More details about translating data entry flows can be found in the [core translations documentation](/docs/internationalization/core).

 The field labels and descriptions are given as a dictionary with keys corresponding to your schema.
 Here is a simple example:

 ```json